jaalto/project--shell-script-performance-and-portability/README.md

   [OpenBSD, sh](https://man.netbsd.org/sh.1)
   is [ksh93] from the [Korn Shell] family.
-- On many commercial, conservative
+- On many commercial, conservative UNIX systems, `sh` is already quite capable
-  UNIX systems `sh` is nowadays quite capable [ksh93].
-The trouble with
+  [ksh93].
+The trouble with [ksh] is that it uses the keyword `typeset` and not
-  `ksh` it uses keyword `typeset' and not `local'.
-In order to write cross platform script to support also
+  `local`.
+In order to write a
-  `ksh' as `/bin/sh`, add following code to the beginning:
+  cross-platform POSIX `sh` script to support `ksh` as `/bin/sh`, add the following code to the beginning:

 ``` bash
 # Check if 'local' is supported